 Albus ultimately has probably done far more damage to the wizarding world overall than Horace has, even if he did so inadvertantly.
 Even when you factor in Horace’s unfortunate discussion with Tom Riddle that Harry had to pry out of him, and even though Albus clearly exerts himself far less on his favorites’ behalf than Horace does.

-I suspect Horace also has a clearer view of how the ww really works and a much longer list of past protégés who are willing enough to keep in touch and to let him pull their strings for the benefit of his current crop of up-and-comers.
+I also suspect Horace has a clearer view of how the ww really works and a much longer list of past protégés who are willing enough to keep in touch and to let him pull their strings for the benefit of his current crop of up-and-comers.
 Albus, on the other hand, tends to back losers who will never outgrow his “assistance”, or have any influence to “pass on,” and sooner or later the people in charge figure that out.
 Being one of Albus’s favorites is probably not a high recommendation.
 Given a choice in the matter, I think I’d invest in a stock of candied pineapple.

 But no, having fancied himself in love with Gellert Grindelwald by the age of 17 is neither a convincing explanation for Albus’s failings of character, nor relevant to the situation at hand.
 It’s a complete non-sequitur and an unnecessary distraction.
 And it’s totally out of scale.